 - Modular hot zone design for easy maintenance.

-- All-metal hot zones are available for ultra-high vacuum processing.
+- All-metal hot zones are available for ultra-high vacuum processing and critical cleanliness part processing.

 - Alternatively, economical graphite-based insulation provides extended durability.